CodingLawyersClub/todo-instructions/README.md

 }, {timestamps: true});
 ```

 We're creating a new `mongoose` schema named `ToDoSchema`.
-The `timestamps` but just gives us a lot of stuff around when it was created / updated for free.
+The `timestamps` piece just gives us a lot of free stuff around when it was created / updated.
 Just copy and paste it.
 We're almost always going to have that piece.

-Cool, that was easy.
 So our schema right now is pretty boring as we haven't defined anything yet.
 What kind of things would you say should go on a ToDo?
 Well, you'd want text that actually says what we need to do.
 So let's add that property:

 ```
 let ToDoSchema = new mongoose.Schema({